• Skip to main content

 • Author

-Home » nouns » Akuma is the Japanese word for ‘devil’, explained
+Home » nouns » Akuma is a Japanese word for ‘devil’, explained

 January 11, 2021 By Masaki Mori Leave a Comment

-Akuma is the Japanese word for ‘devil’, explained
+Akuma is a Japanese word for ‘devil’, explained

 What does “akuma” mean in Japanese?